Khel Khel Mein (2021 film): Cast

 Additionally, Ali Zafar makes a cameo appearance in the film.

 Soundtrack

 Release

 The teaser of the film was released on 30 October 2021.
-The teaser received mixed reviews due to the resemblance of the storyline with Bollywood's 2006 coming-of-age drama Rang De Basanti.
+The teaser received mixed reviews due to the resemblance of the story line with Bollywood's 2006 coming-of-age drama Rang De Basanti.
 The official trailer was released on 8 November 2021.
 The film was theatrically released nationwide on 19 November 2021 and was the first film to be released in the country after the COVID-19 lockdown.